Corran Addison: Imagine Surfboards

 After leaving Riot in 2003, he began designing for Dragorossi, a new Kayak brand out of Italy.
 He was becoming more interested in surfing which had become his new passion, despite surfing his whole life starting in Durban South Africa where he lived through the 1980s.
 Addison owned and designed for his surf company called Imagine Eco, based out of Montreal.
 The name was changed to Imagine Eco, and was considered a cutting-edge company in the field of sustainable and ecological business, and has been leading the way in promoting responsible manufacturing in the surf industry..
 He sold it to the investment firm "The Contrarian Group" in California in 2010 for $2 million.
 Imagine Surf (the name was changed again when it was subsequently sold to the Pryde Group, based out of Hong Kong).
 Corran is also a competitive Stand Up Paddle Surfer and competed in the 2010 Hawaiian World Cup, has won numerous distance and racing SUP competitions all of the world, and is a big wave surfer, having surfed such well knows spots as Wiamea, Makaha and Sunset.

 Corran SUP

-IN 2012 Corran started his lnext venture, Corran SUP, based out of Southern California.
+IN 2012 Corran started his next venture, Corran SUP, based out of Southern California.
 The brand pioneered paddleboards for use in whitewater, and focused on "made in the USA", producing almost everything in the United States.
 Corran built a reputation as a leading shaper of both surfing and racing paddleboard designs, with several of his designs getting rave reviews in the industry magazines.
 In January 2015 the brand was sold to Kayak Distribution.

 He pioneered surfing the Habitat 67 wave in Montreal.
 His company Imagine Surfboards offers river surfing lessons, teaching over 3,500 students in Montreal since 2005.
 Imagine also manufactures and sells surfboards, suits and accessories.